Oslnovice: History

-The first written mention of Oslnovice is in a deed of King Ottokar I of Bohemia from 1228.
+The first written mention of Oslnovice is in a deed of King Ottokar I from 1228.

 After the Thirty Years' War, many Germans immigrated to Oslnovice and the village became ethnically mixed.
-At the end of the 19th century, most of the Germans moved away and the village became completely Czech again.
+At the end of the 19th century, most of Germans moved away and the village became completely Czech again.

+Demographics

 Economy

 Oslnovice is mainly an agricultural village.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark is the Chapel of the Sacred Heart.
 It is an Art Nouveau chapel decorated by Jano Köhler, which was moved to Oslnovice from Brno-Královo Pole in 1969.
 There is also the Chapel of the Virgin Mary from around 1820.